Medical Policy

 Description/Scope

-This document addresses heart and lung (heart/lung) transplantation criteria for individuals who have both cardiac (heart) and lung disease.
-A heart/lung transplant refers to the harvesting of one or both lungs and the heart from a single cadaver donor, which is then implanted into a single recipient in a coordinated surgical procedure.
+This document addresses combined heart and lung (heart-lung) transplantation criteria for individuals who have both cardiac (heart) and lung disease.
+A heart-lung transplant refers to the harvesting of one or both lungs and the heart from a single cadaver donor, which is then implanted into a single recipient in a coordinated surgical procedure.

 Note: Please see the following related documents for additional information: